usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 ## Overview

-The interoperable ballot style validator described by this document is intended to provide a method for vendors and other producers of ballots to verify that the NIST ballot definition file associated with one or more ballot styles visually matches the target areas appearing on ballot proof PDFs.
-It translates Ballot Definition CDF XML data into XFDF and produces annotations that are overlayed on a PDF of a ballot to allow visual inspections to be performed.
+The interoperable ballot style validator is intended to provide a method for vendors and other producers of ballots to verify that the NIST ballot definition (BD) file associated with one or more ballot styles visually matches the target areas appearing on ballot proof PDFs.
+It translates XML Ballot Definition CDF data into [XFDF](https://www.pdfa.org/resource/iso-19444-xfdf/) containing annotations that are overlayed on a PDF of a ballot to allow visual inspections to be performed.
 Just as Mylar overlays used by voting systems vendors ensure ballots meet production requirements, this tool ensures ballot proofs meet requirements for interoperable ballot styles.

 Three ballot styles are represented as examples.
-PDFs that reproduce ballot styles used by ES&S and Hart Intercivic are included as well as a more comprehensive example using the NIST Ballot Definition Prototype.
-The vendor-specific ballots include only presidential contests in their ballot definitions files while the mCDF ballot includes all contests appearing on the ballot.
+PDFs that reproduce ballot styles used by ES&S and Hart Intercivic are included as well as a more comprehensive example using the [NIST Ballot Definition Prototype](../Ballot_Definition_Prototype.pdf).
+The vendor-specific ballots include only presidential contests in their ballot definition files while the prototype ballot includes all contests appearing on the ballot.

 > Any mention of commercial products is for information only; it does not imply recommendation or endorsement by NIST.